 Through our support, KidSport is able to help upwards of 150 kids play their favourite sport this upcoming season; kids who otherwise would be left on the sidelines.

 We’re supporting the Simcoe Early Education Development Centre (S.E.E.D.S) as they meet COVID-19 challenges head-on with an innovative program designed to support parents, their children, and skilled classroom educators.

 We’re proud to work with Kawartha Food Share.
 Together, we are helping build safe communities by ensuring that residents in the Peterborough and surrounding county have safe and reliable access to nutritious food items

 In support of Ontario-based Indigenous businesses, we’re proud to share our new grant program in partnership with the Canadian Council of Aboriginal Business.

-With the challenges that virtual and hybrid learning poses, we’re proud to have helped the ACT Foundation develop their new online learning tool.
+We’re proud to have helped the ACT Foundation develop their new online learning tool.
 For over 20 years, together we have helped to train over 2.8 million high school students in CPR and AED

 Power to Give supports Hydro One employees in giving back to causes they care about through fundraising, volunteer opportunities and awareness building.

 Hydro One is proud to power the communities where we live, work and play, but we are also proud of all the ways in which we power the well-being of those communities.
 Hydro One employees are the driving force behind our company’s achievements, which go beyond delivering electricity.
 Our achievements reach into the communities that we serve and impact the lives of our customers and fellow Ontarians.